3inar/8inf/README.md

   number `-3` indicates that the program should jump three tokens back.
 If the program for instance is `...
 5 6 .* 1 -3 .cjump` we will jump back to the token `.*`.
-* `.cgoto` `a --` works like `.cjump` but instead of counting how many words/tokens to go back you can just specify a label prefaced by a `#`.
-E.g. `loop .cgoto` will go to the label `#loop`.
+* `.cgoto` `a b --` works like `.cjump` but instead of counting how many words/tokens to go back you can just specify a label prefaced by a `#`.
+E.g. `1 loop .cgoto` will go to the label `#loop`.
 Technically a preprocessor directive that gets translated to a `.cjump` so the stack diagram is a little inaccurate.

 ### I/O operations
 * `.print` `a --` pop an item from the stack and print it to terminal